 One of the most amazing gifts that came through recovery was my now wife, Tracy.
 Five or six years into the process, I went to a concert with a group of friends.
 I did what I normally did, as someone clean and sober going to shows, and went to buy a bottle of water so I could have something in my hand.
 On the way back, I walked by a girl, and — I can’t even explain it — there was something magical that happened.
 We both immediately knew it, too.
 She happened to be a friend of a friend, and we started hanging out shortly after, and have been connected ever since.
 And sixteen years later, she has been the most amazing partner in life, in so many ways.
-Her presence fundamentally changed how I was affected by the recurrence of the manic episodes.
-There was a time when I started having symptoms, and her gracious handling of the situation nipped the issue in the bud.
+Her presence fundamentally changed how the recurrence of the manic episodes affected me.
+In a moment when I started having symptoms, it was her gracious handling of the situation that nipped the issue in the bud.
 I haven’t had an episode since.
 She’s my best friend, and I’m still in love with her, years later.

 Rediscovering Creativity and the Gift of My Story

-I’ve been clean and sober for 24 years, and feel like my story is a gift I get to share with others.
+I’ve been clean and sober for 24 years.
+I feel like my story is a gift I get to share with others.
 If you’re out there and facing a mental health challenge, there’s hope.
 Be honest with yourself.
-Involve others that you trust, and wherever you are in the process, don’t be afraid to reach out for help when things become unbalanced.
+Involve others that you trust.
+Wherever you are in the process, don’t be afraid to reach out for help when things become unbalanced.